 4. List a minimum of 3 different points of control in a seating solution and how these address foundation seating principles.

 Now you have understood the mechanics of the MAT and may be familiar with some cushions and back supports; but are you able to critically identify the best option to prescribe?
 Technology advances continue to introduce different materials and designs in off-the-shelf seating products.
 This workshop looks at different cushion and backrest design concepts and materials, which will provide you with an understanding of how foundation seating principles can be addressed with equipment.
-This knowledge will enable attendees to challenge clinical reasoning process and provide a foundation for critically analysing what a product is made from and why it is designed in a certain way.
+This knowledge will enable attendees to challenge their clinical reasoning processes and provide a foundation for critically analysing what a product is made from and why it is designed in a certain way.
 So, get ready to get hands on as we dive beneath the covers.

-08. Scripting Power Assist Devices: Gain independence with some power assistance
+06. Scripting Power Assist Devices: Gain independence with some power assistance

 OBJECTIVES